Logan238929/infiniteflight-docs/flying-guide/take-off-to-cruise/before-take-off.md

 Step 4

 : If you have been cleared to Line Up and Wait (LUAW) by ATC, taxi onto the runway centreline and come to a stop.
-If you have been cleared for take-off by ATC or if you're on Unicom, you can commence the take-off roll straight away provided the runway is completely clear
+In the event of a Line Up and Wait (LUAW), turn strobe lights on only.
+If you have been cleared for take-off by ATC or if you're on Unicom, you can commence the take-off roll straight away provided the runway is completely clear.
+If you have been waiting on the active runway in a towered airspace for more than 90 seconds or traffic is approaching, contact ATC again to commerce a takeoff clearance.